rails/rails/guides/source/getting_started.md

 You now need to create the `create` action within the `ArticlesController` for this to work.

-NOTE: By default `form_with` submits forms using Ajax thereby skipping full page redirects.
+NOTE: By default, `form_with` submits forms using Ajax thereby skipping full page redirects.
 To make this guide easier to get into we've disabled that with `local: true` for now.